LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/October/week-of-october-15th.md

 An audit trail provides the ability to track changes made to LiveEngage predefined content.
 It's needed for several reasons:

 * **For customers:** To track changes performed in their LiveEngage account.
 For Enterprise customers (especially Financial Services), it is required as part of their security regulations.
-* **For Support:** When troubleshooting an issue, tracking changes performed in the account will assist the support personnel with narrowing down the reasons for an issue.
+* **For support:** When troubleshooting an issue, tracking changes performed in the account will assist the support personnel with narrowing down the reasons for an issue.

 Today, LiveEngage offers a partial solution for auditing: Changes done on specific administration components can be tracked in the audit trail, while predefined content and category changes cannot be tracked.